 At the heart of this proposal is the offer of some 194 hectares of land on the upper slopes of the overall site as environmental protection.
-When considering this proposal in light of Policy 6.3.14, evidence previously prepared by Mr R Nixon for earlier Environment Court hearings is noted which details the basis for this policy and why it was incorporated into the Proposed City Plan (tabled as Appendix 4).
+When considering this proposal in light of Policy 6.3.14, evidence previously prepared by Mr R Nixon for earlier Environment Court hearings is noted which details the basis for this policy and why it was incorporated into the Proposed City Plan (attachment 3).